dct2012/4wm/README.md

       * launch instances of pulseaudio which hang; leaving the window black or unresponsive. killing these pulseaudio processes allow the game to resume. alternatively you can launch steam or the game with SDL_AUDIODRIVER=alsa.
-  * chromium's file explorer wants to configure itself to draw certain images and is unresponsive when unable to configure itself. firefox's works fine. calling it a chromium issue.
-    (we can try looking at propertynotify or configure request and make a special exception for floating windows)
+  * Allowing chrome's file explorer configure itself causes its borders to bot be redrawn after configuring itself.
+I'm either going to find a way to redraw them or remove borders on transient windows (not sure how I feel about that.)
   * stdin issue.
 I think this is when other programs print to the same stream we're reading from with pretty print.
 I believe dolphin does this, not sure what the case for it is though.
 The fix to this we be somehow making out pipe more private.